davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_file_details.md

 - **Parent:** Repository Browser Panel.
 - **Children:** None in MVP (no further drill-down).

+Refer to `../22_ui_panel_flow.md` for how the File Details panel is positioned in the stack (mobile vs desktop slots) and how it is added/removed when users change selections.

 ## Layout & Contents

 The File Details panel is a **single-column details layout**.
 Typical sections: